benlavender/homelab-docs/guides/Linux/guides/dm-crypt-luks.md

 It is noted throughout this guide that if the calculated minute numbers are the same then the function likely is exactly the same and the manufacturer didn't implement it.

 On a HDD, there are areas of the disk, both on and off the platters, that are used for operating and managing the disk itself.
-These areas are not directly accessible to the OS and the host writeable area is separate to this:
+These areas are not directly accessible to the OS and the host writeable area is separate.
+Not all HDDs will have these areas (depending on the ATA version) but usually they are used for these purposes when they do:

-- **Host Protected Area (HPA):**
+- **Disk Firmware Area:** Also known as the Service Area, usually the very first part of the platter(s) have reserved manufacturer storage although they may exist elsewhere and can be duplicated for resiliency.
+The DFA is used by the firmware for a number of uses (called Modules):
+    - **P-LIST:** Manufacturer configured defects/bad blocks.
+    - **G-LIST:** Lifetime defects/bad blocks developed during use.
+    - **SMART logs:** Disk stats like temperature and failure pointers etc.
+    - **Security modules**
+- **Host Protected Area (HPA):** Introduced with ATA-4.
+The HPA usually exists after the user writeable area and stores the boot sector and other disk utilities that may be used by the manufacturer.
+- **Device Configuration Overlay (DCO):** Introduced with ATA-6.
+The DCO is usually used by the manufacturer to set HDD parameters and enable/disable HDD settings.

+Detecting the presence and data in these areas require specific forensic analysis tools and vendor specific functions but they can be viewed and potentially edited by an end user.
+So if you are paranoid about any potential data leakage a full physical destruction (shredding or grinding) service needs to be arranged unless you have the no-how to access these areas.
+In-fact any paranoia beyond an erasure of the data area should be followed by this method.

 ##### ATA Security Erase: